NHS waiting list falls as Streeting says health service ‘on road to recovery’

 On a visit to Paddington Community Diagnostic Centre in Liverpool on Thursday, Mr Streeting described strikes as “reckless and irresponsible”, and said his “door remains open” to the British Medical Association (BMA) for any last-minute talks to avert the walkouts.

-He said: “I think it is so reckless and irresponsible for resident doctors to be out on strike over the coming days, not least because we’ve shown, and I’ve shown, this is a Government and a Health Secretary that wants to work with resident doctors to improve their pay, to improve the conditions they’re working in, and to improve their career prospects.”
+He told the PA news agency: “I think it is so reckless and irresponsible for resident doctors to be out on strike over the coming days, not least because we’ve shown, and I’ve shown, this is a Government and a Health Secretary that wants to work with resident doctors to improve their pay, to improve the conditions they’re working in, and to improve their career prospects.”

 He added: “The worst thing is that, because they’re choosing to take this course, there will be disruption for patients.
 This is going to put pressure on other NHS staff, and there’s enough to cope with, with winter coming too.